Aicoaching2025/House-Price-Prediction/README.md

 # 🏡 House Price Prediction using Machine Learning

 ## 📊 Project Overview
 This project focuses on predicting house prices using a **Linear Regression** model.
 The dataset is synthetically generated to simulate realistic housing data.
-Features like house size, number of bedrooms, age, distance from the city center, and location rating are considered.
+Features like house size, number of bedrooms, age, distance from the city center, and location rating are analyzed in this repository.

 ---